 for Your Fitness

-- Goal – there should always be an end goal.
-Whether it’s weight loss, distance traveled, or money raised for charity, state the goal clearly.
+- A goal – A great fitness challenge should always have an end goal.
+Whether it’s weight loss, distance traveled, or money raised for charity, state the goal clearly for your members.

-- End date – give the challenge a deadline.
+- An end date – Give your challenge a deadline.
 This could be one month or eight weeks, it depends on the specific challenge.

-- Tools – give users all the tools they need to succeed.
+- Provide tools – Be sure to give users all the tools they need to succeed.
 This could be tips, advice, videos, podcasts, fitness plans, and in-person classes.